Lev0n82/TestDriverMCP/README.md

-# 🚀 TestDriver MCP Framework v2.0
+# 🚀 TD(MCP)-GRACE: Generative Requirement-Aware Cognitive Engineering

 ## The Future of Autonomous Software Testing is Here

-**TestDriver MCP Framework v2.0** is a revolutionary autonomous testing platform that combines AI vision, self-healing capabilities, and intelligent test generation to eliminate the pain points of traditional end-to-end testing.
-Built on the Model Context Protocol (MCP), it delivers unprecedented flexibility, reliability, and intelligence.
+**TD(MCP)-GRACE (Generative Requirement-Aware Cognitive Engineering)** is a revolutionary autonomous testing platform that combines AI vision, self-healing capabilities, and intelligent test generation to eliminate the pain points of traditional end-to-end testing.
+Built on the Model Context Protocol (MCP), it delivers unprecedented flexibility, reliability, and intelligence in honor of Admiral Grace Hopper's pioneering spirit in computational engineering.

+**Formerly known as:** TestDriver MCP Framework v2.0 - Now rebranded as GRACE to honor the legacy of Admiral Grace Murray Hopper, computer science pioneer and originator of the first compiler.

-## ✨ What Makes TestDriver MCP Framework Unique?
+## ✨ What Makes GRACE Unique?

 ### 🎯 1.
 True AI-Powered Vision Testing

-Unlike traditional frameworks that rely on brittle CSS selectors or xpaths, TestDriverMCP uses **computer vision and AI** to interact with applications exactly as a human would.
+Unlike traditional frameworks that rely on brittle CSS selectors or xpaths, GRACE uses **computer vision and AI** to interact with applications exactly as a human would.

 **Traditional Approach (Selenium/Playwright):**
 ```javascript